Inspector General (CP-55)

 Developmental assignment opportunities are available for the professional development of CP-55 careerists.
 These opportunities allow careerists to work at the Department of the Army Inspector General Agency (DAIG) or other field IG offices.
 Developmental assignments include, but are not necessarily limited to, duties and responsibilities designed to broaden the careerists' perspectives of the issues pertinent to the Army and the execution of the four IG functions

 Programs include training and courses conducted within the Army or other DoD activities and Federal agencies, symposiums, workshops, and seminars providing professional training for IGs; leadership and management development programs; and other training opportunities and courses.
 These training opportunities are 120 calendar days or less in duration.
 Attendance at seminars and workshops must be for the purpose of training and not to participate in annual organizational meetings.
 The purpose is to broaden careerists' core and critical competencies and operational techniques for a global environment.

 Short Term Training |

 Inspector General (IG) Advanced Course

-Civilian IGs serving for five or more years must attend IG Advanced Course as part of Career Program 55 functional training for Series 1801 personnel.
-Civilians may register with TIGS for a seat in any course.
-The web site is:
+Civilian IGs must attend the IG Advanced Course as part of Career Program 55 functional training for Series 1801 personnel, those Army Civilians working in different series, and support personnel working in IG staff sections providing they have met IG Basic Course qualification.
+Civilians may register directly with TIGS for a seat in any course.

-Force Management (FM) Orientation Course
+Manpower and Force Management Course